 Roger Bannister became the world's first four-minute mile on May 6, 1954.
 Photo Credit: Associated Press

-Bannisters first ever four-minute mile also illustrates the power of belief and the impact it has in the lives of others—both in the short and long term.
+Bannister's first ever four-minute mile also illustrates the power of belief and the impact it has on the lives of others—both in the short and long term.

-Several decades ago it was thought by experts that a sub four-minute mile was impossible.
+Several decades ago it was thought by experts that a sub-four-minute mile was impossible.
 It was assumed that no human could run that fast.
-In fact, some medical professionals thought a human would die trying to run that fast.
+Some medical professionals thought a human would die trying to run that fast.

 For decades, men tried to prove the experts wrong.
 For years, the experts were right until one blustery day in England.

-Within about six weeks of Bannister running the first sub four-minute mile, John Landy of Australia broken Bannister's record.
+Within about six weeks of Bannister running the first sub-four-minute mile, John Landy of Australia broke Bannister's world record.
 Within about ten years, hundreds of runners ran under the four-minute-mile "barrier"!

-The greatest thing that came out of Bannisters record and story was his ability to inspire others to go for their own dreams and goals.
+The greatest thing that came out of Bannister's record and story was his ability to inspire others to go for their dreams and goals.
 When Bannister broke a long-standing barrier, he unconsciously gave others permission to break through their own perceived barriers and go for their dreams.